 A cancer insurance policy is specifically designed to supplement your main health insurance as it can help cover your expenses and provide you with added peace of mind.
 It’s important to note that insurance companies typically require that you apply for cancer insurance before you receive a cancer diagnosis or show you’ve been cancer-free for a certain period of time.

 In the event of a cancer diagnosis, it’s essential for you to focus on healing and remission, rather than your finances.
-You can use cancer insurance to help supplement your health insurance policy and help cover a number of medical and non-medical expenses, such as treatments, household bills, and childcare.
+You can use cancer insurance to help supplement your health insurance policy and cover various medical and non-medical expenses, such as treatments, household bills, and childcare.

-Aflac is pleased to offer cancer insurance policies with easy applications, affordable premiums, and direct payouts.
+Aflac is pleased to offer cancer insurance policies with a simplified application process, affordable premiums, and direct payouts (unless assigned otherwise).
 For a quote or more information, start chatting with an Aflac representative today.